 Online Employment Application - Encrypt?Asked by HippoDaddy on March 25, 2016 at 08:19 PM

-I have a client who needs a employment application on his site to pre-screen truck drivers.
+I have a client who needs a basic application form for employment on his site to pre-screen truck drivers.

 He will collect basic info including name, birth date and ss# plus other information about driving records etc. No credit card payments or anything else.